anuragxel/iiit-processer-sim/README.md

 ### Structural Layout of Program ###
 *.hpp ->
 	class declaration of module.
-	Must be included in every *.cpp

 *.cpp ->
 	class defination of every module.
 	Must include processor.h
 	must include *.h

-	Make files must be updated on each file add.

 	Only variable declaration happens in main.cpp

 ### Naming Conventions ###

 	Every Module Contains Content.
 	Make accessor, mutator in each.